OUTLINE OF THE COGNITIVE APPROACH

 CRITICAL EVALUATION OF THE COGNITIVE APPROACH

 Contemporary cognitive neuroscience has increasingly looked towards the brain to explain the inner workings of the human mind; this is most evident with the rise of cognitive neuroscience’s use of neuro-imaging.
 This method has, however, been met with mixed reactions.
-On the one hand, classical cognitive scientists—in the experimental and computational traditions—have argued that cognitive neuroimaging does not, and cannot, answer questions about the cognitive mechanisms that are responsible for creating intelligent behaviour.
+On the one hand, classical cognitive scientists—in the experimental and computational traditions—have argued that cognitive neuroimaging does not, and cannot, answer questions about the cognitive mechanisms responsible for creating intelligent behaviour.
 Neuro-imaging does not tell us enough about mental processes, which means that the researcher has to make inferences that may involve subjectivity.
-For example, Savage-Rumbaugh measured sign language acquisition in a bonobo chimpanzee named Kanzi but in reality, neuro-imaging can't actually reveal what Kanzi or any other “great ape” is actually thinking, it is limited to information about the neural basis of cognition.
+For example, Savage-Rumbaugh measured sign language acquisition in a bonobo chimpanzee named Kanzi but in reality, neuro-imaging can't reveal what Kanzi or any other “great ape” is thinking, it is limited to information about the neural basis of cognition.

 TO DEMONSTRATE THE DIFFERENCE BETWEEN COGNITIVE NEUROSCIENCE AND NEUROSCIENCE